Biography.

 Past Work & Impact

-I’m the founder of Mentors Outreach, a dynamic community platform connecting young professionals and students with mentors, investors, and founders.
-Through this platform, I’ve helped build a thriving network of peers and innovators dedicated to inspiring the next generation.
+I’m the founder of Mentors Outreach, a community platform connecting young professionals and students with mentors, investors, and founders.
+Through this platform, I’ve helped build a network of peers and innovators dedicated to inspiring the next generation.

 I’ve also created community-focused initiatives including:

-See you Online! 👋
+See you online! 👋